Benefits of Savasana

 – Lie down on your back with legs straight or slightly apart, arms at the sides.

 – Relax all over, releasing any tension in your body and letting go of any thoughts you have.
-Do not bring up any new ideas too.
+Do not bring up any new ideas, too.
 Instead, be still and breathe deeply into the abdomen, allowing the breath to flow naturally without forcing it to be deep or long.
 The inhalation should expand the belly while the exhalation relaxes it again.

 – If you are distracted by tingling sensations in any part of your body, gently direct your attention towards that area and concentrate on where you feel them; then release that thought too and return to focusing on breathing correctly.
-For example, it is usual for toes to tingle when you lie down.
+For example, it is usual for toes to tingle when lying down.

 – You may also direct your attention towards a specific area or organ of the body, such as the heart center, to experience the peace and love our hearts hold for us.
 If thoughts intrude, release them too and come back to following the natural flow of the breath.